 But, given the high inflation and uncertainty, you should aim for a number greater than 25x your annual expenses to be in a safe position.

 The second rule is about the withdrawal rate.
 How much should you withdraw from the retirement corpus post-retirement?
 As per the 4% rule, you should stick to the 4% withdrawal rate to ensure your retirement surplus outlasts your retirement phase.
-However, it is better to have a lower withdrawal rate ranging between 2.5 to 3% to be safe.
+However, having a lower withdrawal rate ranging between 2.5 to 3% is better to be safe.
 It’s all about being prudent and reducing the risk of running out of money.

 How much should you save?